Steering companies toward your B2B marketing funnel is much more complex than you think.

 2. Motivations and Marketing

-A B2B buyer makes their purchase decision on logic.
+A B2B buyer makes their purchase decision based on logic.
 They mainly care about how much ease the product will bring to the team and whether it will increase the company’s ROI.
-Some would probably intend to earn a promotion after the implementation.
+Some would probably intend to earn a promotion after implementation.
 You get my point.

 B2B brands create educational content and success stories to stir these motivations.

 A B2C buyer’s decision, on the other hand, is typically driven by sentiments.
 Keeping that factor in mind, B2C brands largely opt for emotional marketing.

 A B2B buyer generally procures products for the long term and expects continued efficiency and after-service from the brand.
 Bearing that, B2B companies focus on user experience and product features.

 Many will overlook poor after-service if the product quality is great.
 Similarly, most wouldn’t mind a mediocre item if the user experience was exceptional.

 Therefore, you’ll often see B2C advertising bold and highly creative, for they have the space to experiment.

 Anyway, keep the above three points in mind while crafting B2B campaigns.
 For now, scroll down to find out what creates a B2B marketing funnel.

 Main Components of A B2B Marketing Funnel